ZacBlanco/zacblanco.github.io/_posts/2015-11-29-social-psych-exam-3-guide.md

 - Direct interactions among one another
 - A shared common fate, identity, or goal.

-- People will join groups for a variety of reasons which may include performing tasks which cant be accomplished alone and to enhance self-esteem or social identity.
+- People will join groups for a variety of reasons which may include performing tasks that can't be accomplished alone and to enhance self-esteem or social identity.
-- Evolutionary theoryists propose that atraction to groups is an evolved psychological mechanism.
+- Evolutionary theorists propose that atraction to groups is an evolved psychological mechanism.

 **Collective**: An assembly of people engaging in a common activity, but having little direct interaction with one another.